Digital Resource Website

 Databases and eBooks

 The library subscribes to several research databases, including: Artemis (integrates Literature Resources Center & Gale Virtual Reference Library ebook titles), Opposing Viewpoints In Context, Student Resources Center In Context, Science Resources In Context, Informe (Spanish language encyclopedia), and Gale Virtual Reference Library ebooks.
-The library also has access to Grolier Online Passport, a set of multimedia encyclopedias.
 Additional Nonfiction and Fiction ebooks may be accessed through the Destiny library catalog.

 The Library collection consists of over 15,000 books, including an up-to-date reference section, curriculum-based nonfiction, a biography section, and a fiction section with award winning titles selected from the California Department of Education recommended literature and from the Young Adult Library Services Association book lists for young adults.
 The library also offers to 23 magazines and the San Mateo Times newspaper.